grand-mother/radiomorphing/README.md

 Following information have to be handed over in that file:
 The desired shower parameter as the primary type (electron or pion), its primary energy, its injection height and the injection altitude.
 Both are needed since for very inclined showers and depending on the definition of the coordinate origin they must not be equivalent due to Earth's curvature.
 In addition, one has to hand over the direction of propagation (zenith and azimuth of the shower in [GRAND conventions](https://github.com/grand-mother/simulations/blob/master/GRANDAngularConventions.pdf)).
+Be aware of that the coordinate system is defined so that the x-axis is pointing towards the magnetic North and the y-axis to West!

 The script will read in the antenna positions and electric field traces of the example reference shower given in `examples/data/GrandEventADetaild2` and write the output electric field traces for the desired antenna positions defined in `antpos_desired.dat` to `examples/data/InterpolatedSignals`